lk-geimfari/mimesis/docs/index.rst

 `Mimesis` is distributed under the `MIT License <https://github.com/lk-geimfari/church/blob/master/LICENSE>`_.

 The authors do not assume any responsibility for how you use this library or how you use data generated with it.
 This library is designed only for developers and only with good intentions.
-Do not use the data generated with `Elizabeth` for illegal purposes.
+Do not use the data generated with Mimesis for illegal purposes.

 Contents
 --------